liamwalsh1980/Milestone-Project-1/README.md

 1. At the top of the Repository I clicked the [settings](https://github.com/liamwalsh1980/Milestone-Project-1/settings). option on the menu.

-1. I scrolled down the settings page to the the GitHub Pages Section.
+1. I scrolled down the settings page to the GitHub Pages Section.

 1. Under Source, I clicked the dropdown option called none and selected Master Branch.

-1. The page automatically refreshed with a a URL for me to use to show my live site.
+1. The page automatically refreshed with a URL for me to use to show my live site.

 1. I Scrolled down the page to obtained the published site link to enable me to share with others.

-For a more in depth guide about Configuring a publishing source from Gitgub pages please [click here](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
+For a more in-depth guide about Configuring a publishing source from Github pages please [click here](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).

 ### Forking the GitHub Repository
-By forking the GitHub Repository you can make a copy of my original repository on your GitHub account to view and/or make changes without affecting the original repository by doing the following:-
+By forking the GitHub Repository you can make a copy of my original repository on your GitHub account to view and/or make changes without affecting the original repository by doing the following: -

 1. Log in to GitHub and locate the GitHub Repository
 1. At the top of the Repository click the [settings](https://github.com/liamwalsh1980/Milestone-Project-1/settings)